 HVAC is the whole system of space heating, cooling and ventilation, commonly known as air conditioning.
 HVAC has conquered the built environment since its invention at the turn of the 20th century.
 In Asia, space heating and cooling have seen most of its growth in just the past 20 years.
 Much of this is due to economic growth in the region.
 Workforces in China and Southeast Asia are becoming more educated and moving toward white-collar office work.
-These workers expect a certain level of comfort in their working environments, leading towards full-time space cooling in offices.
+These workers expect a certain level of comfort in their working environments, leading toward full-time space cooling in offices.

 By the end of this decade, 95% of non-residential building space in China is projected to be cooled.
 The growing demand for air conditioning is creating enormous costs for businesses and taking a huge toll on the environment through emissions.

 Space cooling and heating have a significant carbon footprint, and the numbers are striking.
 Currently, buildings account for nearly 25% of all primary energy use and emissions in China and ASEAN.
 That number is projected to reach 35% by 2030.
 Of those emissions, over 40% are generated by commercial and industrial HVAC.

 Historically, electricity costs in Asia have been comparatively low, and there have been fewer regulations regarding emissions.
 However, that is changing.
 At the same time, workers are now considering factors such as carbon footprints when they look for employers.
 In turn, many tenants are looking for more efficiently managed buildings.